Join us for an adventure in flavor!

 Filipino Chicken Asado (Kapampangan Style)

 Another cracker Filipino stew.
-This chicken asado is simple in nature, yet there are so many flavors going on at the same time.
-It’s a brilliant combination of tangy, sweet, sour and savory… Yet another Asian umami bomb.
-The chicken is marinated in citrus juice and soy sauce as the main flavors boosters, then braised to perfection in tomato sauce until the meat is tender and fall off the bone…
+This Chicken Asado is simple in nature, yet there are so many flavors going on at the same time.
+It’s got tangy, sweet, sour, and savory all at once – a real umami bomb.

 ALERT: It’s going to be very difficult to say NO to rice when this one is finished cooking in your kitchen!